Offshore Marine Inspections

 Thermal imaging is also real time, fast, and significantly reduces the diagnostic time and final cost of any repair since it is not necessary to disassemble any components being tested.
 It can pinpoint problems exactly where they occur and even before they are evident to the naked eye.

-My marine inspections/surveys can include engines, transmissions, tanks, electrical equipment, electronic devices, and hulls to determine if malfunctioning components, leaks, or disbonding/delamination may exist within the vessel.
+My marine thermal imaging inspections/surveys can include engines, transmissions, tanks, electrical equipment, electronic devices, and hulls to determine if malfunctioning components, leaks, moisture ingress, or disbonding/delamination may exist within the vessel.

-Finally, using FLIR Tools +, my survey reports are clear, helpful, informative, and professional.
+Finally, using FLIR Tools +, my thermal imaging reports are clear, helpful, informative, and professional.

 What or Where would you use Infrared Imaging?